The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 Experimental Film & Video Art, NYU Tisch

-I. The 138 BPM Editing Grid
+I. The Concrete Tempo Editing Grid

 II.
-Noise Floor Erasure as Visual Dub
+Signal Burial as Visual Dub

 III.
-The Decompression Cycle Overwrite
+The Engine Stall Overwrite

 References